rhosrc/my-flashcard-pokedex/README.md

-# Anime Time
+# Flashcard Pokédex

-An app for browsing anime titles and tracking episode completion!
+A simple encyclopedia app for Pokédex entries!
+Brush up on your knowledge of Pokémon characteristics.

 ## Technologies Used